Pranav770/Task-Prioritiser/README.md

 # Task-Prioritiser
-Task-Sensi implementation using bfs/dfs and A* algorithm
+Task-Sensi implementation using Topological Sort (bfs)

 ✨ Key Features
 1. Dependency Management: Models tasks and their prerequisites as a Directed Acyclic Graph (DAG) to ensure a valid workflow.